Why Public Relations Is Vital For Your Medical Practice

 Patient needs have infinitely changed.
 Unfortunately, they expect a steady flow of information coming from your practice.
 If they look up a medical practice that has no content or strong referring backlinks to their site, this is troublesome.
 Or perhaps a Facebook page for the practice that has never once been updated.
 All of these are red flags to the social media savvy millennial consumer today when searching for a doctor.

 What are some benefits of social media marketing for medical practices?
 Will it drive new patients?

-These are all potential new patients for you, many who are located in your geographic area.
+These are all potential new patients for you, many of who are located in your geographic area.
 Practices that are more active on social media also have patients that feel more “connected” to the practice.
-Another perk of social media marketing for medical practices- particularly with millennials- is that they don’t have to pick up the phone to call you.
+Another perk of social media marketing for medical practices, particularly with millennials, is that they don’t have to pick up the phone to call you.
 They can get their question answered directly from Facebook or Instagram through a comment thread or Direct Message.
-For many millennials, myself included, that would be reason in itself to choose a doctor (someone who communicates with you the way you like to be communicated with!).
+For many millennials, myself included, that would be reason in itself to choose a doctor (someone who communicates with you the way you like to be communicated with).

 If you have invested time and resources in a great piece of educational content, make sure it is optimized with relevant keywords.
-Next, promote it in the right channels.
+Next, promote it in the right media channels.
 A great way to do this is through targeted Facebook ads.
-So, if you are a dermatologist in NYC and write a piece on the top 10 ways to achieve greater skincare, target the post to people in your demo by hobbies, age, location, interests.
+So, if you are a dermatologist in Manhattan and write a piece on the top ten ways to achieve greater skincare, target the post to people in your demo by hobbies, age, location, interests.
 You may also consider retargeting as an additional component.

 How can a doctor leverage social media marketing to build their personal brand?